datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

 - KN: I liked that people touched on ownership.
 Talked to neighbor who is a pastor.
 They had a great term, it's the "antidote to dominion", instead of lording over or controlling something.
 Instead, taking care of, the proper care and use of things.
 Theme I wanted to touch on next
     - Within the Tending the Wild reading
     - > ...one gains respect for nature by *using* it judiciously.
 By using a plant or an animal, interacting with it, where it lives, and tying your well-being to its existence, you can be intimate with it and understand it. (xvi) - Anderson
     - that's how you take care of it.
-Similaring the LTER paper they talked about how scientists in the field taking notes on paper, changing things in the margins, it's more visceral and by doing so they have a better sense of the data as opposed to just numbers in a spreadsheet
+Similar, in the LTER paper they talked about how scientists in the field taking notes on paper, changing things in the margins, it's more visceral and by doing so they have a better sense of the data as opposed to just numbers in a spreadsheet
     - Going along with that idea, I'm curious
         - How do we interact with data on a more visceral level?
         - **More importantly, how do we get the public, the people we're trying to reach with our technology to use data in a way that they will want to steward it?**